Lie theory of finite simple groups and the Roth property: Nondegeneracy of the Killing form for an ad-stable subset

 \begin{lemma} If $\CC\cap (\CC.c)\ne\emptyset$ for some nontrivial $c\in Z(G)$ then $K$ is degenerate.
-In particular, if $|Z(G)\cap\CC|>1$ then $K$ is degenerate. \end{lemma} \begin{proof}Looking at $K$ as a matrix with rows and columns labelled by $\CC$.
-If $b=b'c$ where $b,b'\in \CC$ and $c\in Z(G)\setminus\{e\}$ then $K(x_a,x_b)=|Z(ab)\cap\CC|=|Z(abc)\cap\CC|=K(x_a,x_{b'})$ for all $a\in \CC$, hence $K$ has a repeated column.
+In particular, if $|Z(G)\cap\CC|>1$ then $K$ is degenerate. \end{lemma} \begin{proof} Looking at $K$ as a matrix with rows and columns labelled by $\CC$.
+If $b=b'c$ where $b,b'\in \CC$ and $c\in Z(G)\setminus\{e\}$ then $K(a,b)=|Z(ab)\cap\CC|=|Z(ab'c)\cap\CC|=|Z(ab')\cap\CC|=K(a,{b'})$ for all $a\in \CC$, hence $K$ has a repeated column.
 If $b,b'\in Z(G)\cap\CC$ are distinct then $c=b'{}^{-1}b$ fits the first part. \end{proof}

-\begin{corollary} If $|G|>2$ and $|Z(G)|>1$ then the Killing form for the universal calculus is degenerate. \end{corollary}\begin{proof} For the universal calculus $\CC=G\setminus\{e\}$ and in the preceding lemma we can take any nontrivial $c\in Z(G)$, any $b'\ne c^{-1},e$ and $b=b'c$.
+\begin{corollary} If $|G|>2$ and $|Z(G)|>1$ then the Killing form for the universal calculus is degenerate. \end{corollary} \begin{proof} For the universal calculus $\CC=G\setminus\{e\}$ and in the preceding lemma we can take any nontrivial $c\in Z(G)$, any $b'\ne c^{-1},e$ and $b=b'c$.
 Then $b\in\CC\cap(\CC c)$. \end{proof}

 If $G$ has order 2 then $K$ {\em is} a $1\times 1$ matrix and {\em is} nondegenerate.
-We therefore only need to investigate the universal calculus in the case where $|G|>2$ and $Z(G)=\{e\}$, for example when $G$ is simple and nonabelian.
+We therefore only need to investigate the universal calculus in the case where $|G|>2$ and $Z(G)=\{e\}$.
+Even for nonuniversal calculi it will be necessary to avoid too much intersection with $Z(G)$ as Lemma~\ref{lemZ} shows.

+\begin{proposition} Let $D_{2n}$ be the dihedral group $\Z_n\rtimes \Z_2=\<a,x\>$ with relations $x^2=e$, $a^n=e$, $xa=a^{-1}x$. \begin{enumerate} \item For odd $n$, the universal calculus is nondegenerate \item For odd $n$, the order $2$ conjugacy classes $\CC_i=\{a^i,a^{-i}\}$, $i=1,\cdots,{n-1\over2}$ have degenerate $K$ and we have a single generating conjugacy class $\CC_0=\{ a^k x\, |\, 1\le k\le n\}$ of reflections, which has nondegenerate $K$. \item For even $n$, the universal calculus has degenerate $K$. \end{enumerate} Hence for odd $n$, $D_{2n}$ is nondegenerate and class-nondegenerate in the sense of Definition~\ref{nondeg}. \end{proposition} \begin{proof} Part (3) is an application of Corollary~\ref{ZG} since when $n$ is even the centre is $\{e,a^{n\over 2}\}$.
+Now let us write $\Z_n$ for the cyclic subgroup of rotations in $D_{2n}$.
+For part (1) we use that the centralisers are